daniellavoie/confluent-platform-bosh-release/README.md

 ** THIS IS FAR FROM BEING PRODUCTION READY **

-* SASL/SCRAM to be implemented
+* End to end security is half way implemented.

 ## State of security